drmocm/DD_SX8_SDR/README.md

 	-e frontend  : the frontend/dmx/dvr to be used (default=0)
 	-f frequency : center frequency in kHz
-	-i input     : the physical input of the SX8 (default=0) -l ls l1 l2  : set lofs lof1 lof2
+	-i input     : the physical input of the SX8 (default=0) -I id        : set id (don not use if you don't know) -l ls l1 l2  : set lofs lof1 lof2
                  : (default 11700000 9750000 10600000)
 	-L n         : diseqc switch to LNB/SAT number n (default 0)